 Tip: You’ll go through a lot of whipped cream, so shop at bulk at a warehouse club like BJ’s or Costco for the whipped cream.

 This one seems almost too simple.
 But if you have a preschooler you should see the appeal.
 Create a city out of old moving boxes.
 Then…let the kids tear them down.
-The parents who created the box city above did a great job painting windows, but another mom reports that she didn’t do any painting and the preschoolers at the party were still perfectly happy tearing down the city.
+You can paint windows and doors on the “buildings.”
+But one mom reports that she didn’t do any painting and the preschoolers at the party were still perfectly happy tearing down the city.
 Maybe add to the Godzilla fun with “Pin the tail on Godzilla.”

 This is another one that’s such a simple idea but is so much fun for kids.
 It’s also a great idea for cold-weather months.
 Buy enough bubble wrap to cover the floor.
 Get the kind with large bubbles, like this one.
 Turn on some fun music and let the kids jump until they wear themselves out.
 Which might take longer than you think.